U.S. Supreme Court justices question human rights claims against Nestle and Cargill

 Some justices questioned whether the lawsuit actually made clear that company officials knew that the farms involved used child slavery.

+“And now you are saying you can’t sue the corporation?”
+Kagan asked lawyer Neal Katyal, who argued the case for the companies.

+Alito also appeared to share that concern, saying that Katyal’s arguments would “lead to results that are pretty hard to take” because they would shield U.S. corporations from liability for even the most egregious conduct.

-The lawsuits targeted the U.S. subsidiary of Swiss-based Nestle, the world’s biggest food producer, and commodities trader Cargill, one of the largest privately held U.S. companies.
+The litigation targeted the U.S. subsidiary of Swiss-based Nestle, the world’s biggest food producer, and commodities trader Cargill, one of the largest privately held U.S. companies.

 The plaintiffs accused the companies of aiding and abetting human rights violations through their active involvement in purchasing Ivory Coast cocoa and turning a blind eye to the use of slave labor on the farms despite being aware of the practice in order to keep cocoa prices low.